Choosing Tattoo Reference Photos

 Instead of saying:

-Tell us how you want it to feel.
+Tell me how you want it to feel.

 For example: